lmielke/102_chess_game/README.md

 - some pre defined css sheet

 # 2. Installation
+## 2.2.
+Manual Installation
-For manual development install, clone this repo and create the venv with requirements.txt from the resources folder.
+pip: For manual development install, clone this repo and create the venv with requirements.txt from the resources folder.
 Add my_stuff.py to web_project >> web_project (same folder as settings.py).

+pipenv: clone repo, cd into repo, type: pipenv install, create my_stuff.py (see lines after import socket)

 HINT: The content of my_stuff.py can be seen below.
 20 lines starting with: import socket

-## 2.1.
+## 2.2.
 Development Setup and installation using the commands below (Windows only)

 I use this installer because it meets my personal preferences!
-Use at own risk!
-Do not run the notebook directly but use readme_setup.py file instead.
-If on Windows, this will create and upgrade the environment and install the requirements.txt.
+If on Windows, this will create a pipenv and install Pipfile

 Using Windows shell, to auto install you can copy/paste the cmds below following "-->":
 Setup: You have python installed outside venv (ideally 3.7).
 You have the requests module installed (pip install requests).
 1. Create a folder for the credentials file my_stuff.py and add content (see below) current default dir is C:\python_venvs\99_snipp_block\dj_conf_files\my_stuff.py
 2. Clone repo into folder in which this repo will exist        --> (cd [your_venvs_folder] && git clone https://github.com/lmielke/100_django_template.git)
-3. Copy the readme_setup.py file into your venvs folder        --> (cd 100_django_template && copy readme_setup.py .. && cd ..)
+3. Copy the pipenv_setup.py file into your venvs folder        --> (cd 100_django_template && copy pipenv_setup.py .. && cd ..)
-4. Run readme_setup.py with the following arguments yourProjectName hostname(IP or localhost)                  --> (readme_setup.py yourProjectName http://localhost:8000)
+4. Run pipenv_setup.py with the following arguments yourProjectName hostname(IP or localhost)                  --> (pipenv_setup.py yourProjectName http://localhost:8000)

-NOTE: The readme_setup.py is a nbconvert of readme_setup.jpynb.
-If necessary, it can be created by typing (jupyter nbconvert --to script readme_setup.ipynb) inside the repo folder.

-# 2.2.
+# 2.3.
 Production setup on Ubuntu >= 16.04 & Apache in Google Cloud (steps might differ on other hosting platforms)

 After creating your vm wait some minutes.
 Then open the vm shell and follow the instructions in this youTube link: link is coming soon